konsumer/tvparty/README.md

 You will need [Forever](https://github.com/nodejitsu/forever): `sudo npm -g install forever`.

-You can install it as a service on ubuntu/debian, by copying `tvparty.init.sh` to `/etc/init.d/tvparty`, and run `update-rc.d nodeup defaults`
+You can install it as a service on ubuntu/debian, by copying `tvparty.init.sh` to `/etc/init.d/tvparty`, and run `update-rc.d tvparty defaults`

 ## REST API